 Reviews of recent books on the history of East Central Europe are being published in the journal EAST CENTRAL EUROPE (ECE).
-Although publications on this region in Western languages are also eligible, our primary goal is to provide reviews on important books published in the local languages recently.
+Although publications on this region written in Western languages are also eligible, our primary goal is to provide reviews on important books published recently in the local languages.

-This archived database is a comprehensive and quality site that provides reviews written between 2006 and 2012 for ECE.
-Our aim was to map the historiography of the countries of East Central Europe from the '90s on, and make it available to the wider interested public through free access.
+This archived database is a comprehensive site that provides reviews written between 2006 and 2012 for ECE.
+Our aim was to map the historiography of the countries of East Central Europe from the 1990s on, and make it available to the wider interested public via free access.
 It is searchable by a variety of categories such as language of publication, subfield of history, topic, period and region.

-Reviews continue to be welcome to the printed and online issues of ECE in English, the language of the journal.
+Reviews continue to be welcome to the printed and online issues of ECE in English.